anseki/test-page-loader/README.md

 });
 ```

-Note that testing functions of some Testing Framework such as Jasmine work inside of each function scope.
-Therefore, for example, `it()` function that is called in `ready` callback doesn't work.
+Note that testing functions of some Testing Framework such as Jasmine work inside of specific scope.
+Therefore, for example, `it()` function that is called after `describe()` function exited doesn't work.
 If you want to control the sequence of loading pages and testing those, controlling timing to call `loadPage` by Testing Framework (e.g. `done` of Jasmine or `assert.async()` of QUnit) is better than controlling timing to call testing functions by `done` of `ready` callback.
 (See [Examples](#examples).)

 ## Examples